alexJyerkes/VR_Research/README.md

 This is a map to test candidates in Virtual Reality.
 VR_research_test2.bsp is a room that has objects the user must remember.

-PAPER_ROOM_DESCRIPTION is the paper that I gave to the paper group candidates.
+PAPER_ROOM_DESCRIPTION is the paper that I gave to the paper method candidates.

 OPEN_ENDED_TEST is the test that I administered to all training method groups.